How To Sue A Mechanic Shop

 It is not uncommon for parts to take months to locate; this is especially true for older antiques.
 On the other hand, the dealer should keep you informed of the situation and set realistic expectations ahead of time.

-The longer you wait to get your car fixed, the worse it will become.
+The longer you wait to fix your car, the worse.
 Your mechanic should be able and willing to work on all different makes of cars so that no matter what has been broken or needs fixing, they can fix everything for you.